johnmcdowall/archigen/app/content/pages/terms_of_service.html.md

 # Terms of Service

-Welcome to the Terms of Service for Owl.so.
+Welcome to the Terms of Service.